Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Floating TOC

 Joplin provides us a great built-in Markdown TOC feature which let you create the TOC by typing a simple command `[[toc]]` within your notes.
-ReMoods has restyle it and made it floating at the bottom right of the Render Viewer.
+ReMoods has restyled it and made it floating at the bottom right of the Render Viewer.

 ![Screenshot 2022-09-25 032314](https://user-images.githubusercontent.com/110529913/192115112-9432ac02-94de-4894-b0a6-3fcc8333d32f.png)

 ### Hints

-The Markdown TOC feature is disable by Joplin default.
-To use the Markdown TOC, you should enable the the extension manually.
+The Markdown TOC feature is disabled by Joplin default.
+To use the Markdown TOC, you should enable the extension manually.

 To enable the TOC feature:
 1. Go to `Options > Markdown`